Floquetifying stabiliser codes with distance-preserving rewrites: Distance-preserving rewrites

 \end{theorem} \begin{proof} To prove that~\eqref{five-legged} is distance-preserving, we first consider errors with only X flips and errors with only Z flips before considering more general errors.

-For X flips, we observe that the diagram has one green detecting region which can detect an odd number of flips of type X (i.e., the opposite colour of the detecting region).
+For X flips, we observe that the diagram has one green detecting region that can detect an odd number of flips of type X (i.e.\@ the opposite colour of the detecting region).

 Therefore, we only have to consider errors with an even number of type X flips.
 Up to symmetry, these are: